OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ### **5.2 OPAE Tools Overview**

 The OPAE SDK user-space tools sit upon the kernel-space DFL drivers.
 In order to use OPAE SDK functionality the user needs to complete the steps outlined in the previous section [4.1 OFS DFL Kernel Driver Environment Setup](#heading-4.1) before attempting to run any OPAE commands or flows.
-You must have least one D5005 card with the appropriate FIM is present in your system.
+You must have at least one D5005 card with the appropriate FIM present in your system.
 The steps to read and load a new FIM version are discussed in section [6.1 Programming the OFS FIM](#heading-6.1).
 After both the DFL kernel-space drivers have been installed and the FIM has been upgraded, you may proceed to test the OPAE commands discussed below.

 This section covers basic functionality of the commonly used OPAE tools and their expected results.
 These steps may also be used to verify that all OFS software installation has been completed successfully.
 A complete overview of the OPAE tools can be found on the [OPAE GitHub page](https://github.com/OFS/opae-sdk/tree/2.3.0-1/doc/src/fpga_tools) and in your cloned GitHub repo at `<your path>/opae-sdk/doc/src/fpga_tools`.
 More commands are listed than are defined in the list below - most of these are called by other tools and do not need to be called directly themselves.